MartinSugasti/custom-enumerables/README.md

 # Custom Enumerables
-Mini project to practice the use of yield and the #call methods.
+Mini project from [TOP](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-programming/lessons/custom-enumerables) to practice the use of yield and the #call methods.

 Custom Methods
 - my_each